 Who is a good candidate for AGP?

-Any patient using a CGM or SMBG device and/or an insulin pump.
+Any patient using a CGM or SMBG device.
 The more data a patient has during the two weeks prior to a visit or download, the better the trend report for SMBG (we recommend four or more times a day—even if only for a couple of days in the week prior to a visit).

 How do I get this in my clinic?

-Currently Abbott, Diasend, Di-Care (Hungary), Dexcom Clarity, Medtronic, Sensionics,and Sinovo offer a version of the AGP report in their devices and reporting software.
+Currently Abbott, Diasend, Di-Care (Hungary), DreaMed Diabetes, Dexcom Clarity, Glooko, Medtronic, Senseonics, Sinovo, and welldoc offer a version of the AGP report in their devices and reporting software.
 Other partners have licensed the AGP and are planning to add it to their reporting software and devices.
+Look for future releases from Bigfoot Biomedical, Roche, SavvySherpa, and Ypsomed.

 How much does it cost?